-This video of kids playing on seesaws at the border wall is a poignant reminder of our shared humanity
+This video of kids playing on seesaws at the border is a reminder of our shared humanity

 The border wall between Mexico and the United States is the ultimate symbol of division.
-But two architects have found a simple, playful way to connect the people on either side: Seesaws.
+But two architects have found a simple, playful way to connect the people on either side: seesaws.

-Ronald Rael and Virginia San Fratello, both partners at the design firm Rael San Fratello and professors at UC Berkeley and San Jose State University respectively, designed and built three pink seesaws that span the border wall near El Paso, Texas, and Juárez, Mexico.
+Ronald Rael and Virginia San Fratello, partners at the design firm Rael San Fratello and professors at UC Berkeley and San Jose State University respectively, designed and built three pink seesaws that span the border wall near El Paso, Texas, and Juárez, Mexico.
 The installation helps children from both countries play together, regardless of the wall between them.

 “The wall became a literal fulcrum for U.S.-Mexico relations and children and adults were connected in meaningful ways on both sides with the recognition that the actions that take place on one side have a direct consequence on the other side,” Rael wrote on Instagram this week.
 He says that the experience of building the seesaws was one of the most incredible of his career.